Please note: This is the second session of a nine-week study group. For an overview of the entire effort, see below.

 The chart does raise simple but explicit questions:

 - How could spacetime be derivative and not absolute?
 Here’s an overview of the models.

 - Are the Planck base units the right place to begin?

 - What is fundamental to our logic and to the logic of the universe?

 - What is mathematics?
 What is logic?
 What is order?
 What is continuity?

 - Why is there symmetry?
 Why is there harmony?

 - What is infinite?

 - Are dimensionless fundamental constants infinite because they are non-ending and never-repeating?
 What is the source?
 From where do those numbers originate?

-- Whereas the big bang is nihilist and ultimately dystopian, is there a model for human interaction within the cosmological order?
+- Whereas the big bang is nihilist and ultimately dystopian, is there a model for a baseline of human interactions within the cosmological order?